 Note: This requirement might depend on other conditions, e.g. for the Kerberos TLS-cipher suites only the TLS-client interacts with the Kerberos server.

-R-8.3.5/3: The MG is required to select the trusted third party authentication service per SEP.
+R-8.3.5/3: The MG is required to select the trusted third party authentication service (either call-dependent or call-independent).

-Editor’s note: There are several selection options:

-Trusted third party authentication service associated with the TLS-domain, i.e. TLS-domain defines the server.
-This implies the restriction that only one authentication server per TLS-domain can be defined.

-Trusted third party authentication service selected via a H.248.TLS property

 8.4 Renegotiation of security parameters

 R-8.4/1: The MG is recommended to support the renegotiation procedures for the security parameters as specified in [IETF RFC 5246].
 This requirement is applicable for the TLS-client as well as for the TLS-server implementation.
 The MGC is required to be able to audit the MG’s capability for renegotiation.